-Gregory K Bergey MDProfessor of Neurology, Johns Hopkins School of Medicine; Director of the Johns Hopkins Epilepsy Center, Baltimore, MD
+Gregory K. Bergey MDProfessor of Neurology, Johns Hopkins School of Medicine; Director of the Johns Hopkins Epilepsy Center, Baltimore, Maryland

 Greg Bergey is currently Professor of Neurology at the Johns Hopkins School of Medicine and Director of the Johns Hopkins Epilepsy Center.
 After graduating from Princeton University and the University of Pennsylvania School of Medicine, Dr. Bergey served as intern and resident in internal medicine at Yale-New Haven Hospital before completing a residency in neurology at The Johns Hopkins Hospital.
 He received postdoctoral training in neurophysiology in the Laboratory of Developmental Neurobiology at the National Institutes of Health (NICHD, NIH) and was on the faculty in the Departments of Neurology and Physiology at the University of Maryland where he was Director of the Maryland Epilepsy Center before returning to Johns Hopkins in 1999.